 Transfer status: “pending”

-While the transfer is being processed through the ACH Network, the transfer status remains as “pending”.
+While the transfer is being processed through the ACH Network, the transfer status remains as “pending.”

 Transfer status: “pending”

-Once the funds have cleared in the Dwolla network, Alice will receive an email stating that she’s received funds from Bob.
+After the funds clear the Dwolla network, Alice will receive an email stating that she’s received funds from Bob.
 As soon as these funds have cleared, a transfer_completed event is sent via webhook to your application and the transfer status is updated to “processed.”